 MSK offers clinical autopsy examinations free of charge to families of anyone who had been under the treatment of our doctors at any time during the course of their lives.
 A clinical autopsy can determine how effective a treatment was, whether there were any identifiable complications, and the ultimate cause of death.
 An autopsy can give a more complete picture of the disease than what was afforded by tests performed while the patient was alive.

-The Autopsy Service is led by Marc Rosenblum.
-The Medical Donation Program is led by Christine Iacobuzio-Donahue.
+The Clinical Autopsy Service is led by Dilip Giri.
+The Last Wish Program is led by Rajmohan Murali.

 With cytology, diagnosis is made on the basis of dispersed cells rather than samples of tissue.
 These cells are obtained from fluids (such as urine or sputum) or by using fine needle aspiration or brushing techniques.
 In the past, cytology was used mostly as a screening tool — Pap smears to detect precancerous lesions of the cervix, for example — but advances in imaging technologies have led to an increase in the number of biopsies that are performed using minimally invasive fine needle aspiration.
 These biopsies provide cells that can be analyzed for diagnosis and for treatment monitoring.